 How does the Jashen V16 clean?

-The Jashen V16 is a versatile product that has the capability of cleaning floors and areas above it.
+The Jashen V16 is a versatile product, capable of cleaning floors and areas above it.

-Thanks to the interchangeable tools and the detachable wand, it offers a bit of flexibility when it comes to cleaning configuration.
+Thanks to the interchangeable tools and the detachable wand, it offers a bit of flexibility when cleaning configuration.

 You can use it as a handheld or stick vacuum.
-It has enough length to clean cobwebs off reach ceilings below 9 feet and below.
+It has enough length to clean cobwebs from ceilings under 9 feet.

-With that said, it’s primary purpose is a stick vacuum that will clean floors thoroughly.
+With that said, it’s primary purpose is cleaning floors as a stick vacuum.

 It does so using two interchangeable tools that will pick up dirt on hard floors and carpets.

-Right behind the brush roll is two rubber wheels that minimize scratching the floors.
+Right behind the brush roll is two rubber wheels that minimize scuffing.

-The adjustable gate provides the option to adjust the amount of clearance depending on what needs cleaning.
+The adjustable gate provides the option to alter the amount of clearance depending on what needs cleaning.

-I put the Jashen V16 through our standard cleaning tests, where I tested it on various types of debris such as quaker oats, coffee grounds, quinoa, and pet litter.
+I put the Jashen V16 through our standard cleaning tests on various debris types, such as quaker oats, coffee grounds, quinoa, and pet litter.

 I also tested in on hard to clean sand and big stuff such as cheerios and fruit loops.